vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Names and Motifs by Renate S¨ohnen and Peter Schreiner.
 Wiesbaden.
 2 vols.

-Purāṇa Research Publications, T¨ubingen 1 and 2.
+Purāṇa Research Publications, Tübingen 1 and 2.

 Brandtner, Martin